tronprotocol/tips/tip-HDW.md

 A valid diversifier *d*<sub>j</sub> is one for which DiversifyHash(*d*<sub>j</sub>) ≠ ⊥.
 For a given *dk*, approximately half of the possible values of *j* yield valid diversifiers.

-The default diversifier for a Sapling extended key is defined to be *d*<sub>j</sub>\ , where *j* is the least nonnegative integer yielding a valid diversifier.
+The default diversifier for an extended key is defined to be *d*<sub>j</sub> , where *j* is the least nonnegative integer yielding a valid diversifier.

-### Specification: Fingerprints and Tags
+### Fingerprints and Tags

 #### Full Viewing Key Fingerprints and Tags

-A full viewing key with raw encoding *FVK*  is given by:
+A full viewing key fingerprint with raw encoding *FVK*  is given by:

     BLAKE2b-256("TronFVFP", FVK)

-It MAY be used to uniquely identify a particular Sapling full viewing key.
+It MAY be used to uniquely identify a particular full viewing key.

 A "full viewing key tag" is the first 4 bytes of the corresponding full viewing key fingerprint.
 It is intended for optimizing performance of key lookups, and MUST NOT be assumed to uniquely identify a particular key.

-#### Seed Fingerprints

-A "seed fingerprint" for the master seed *S* of a hierarchical deterministic wallet is given by:

-    BLAKE2b-256("Tron_HD_Seed_FP", S)

-It MAY be used to uniquely identify a particular hierarchical deterministic wallet.

-No corresponding short tag is defined.

-### Specification: Key Encodings
+### Key Encodings

 The following encodings are analogous to the ``xprv`` and ``xpub`` encodings defined in BIP 32 for transparent keys and addresses.
 Each key type has a raw representation